Table of Contents[Hide][Show]

-I incorporated this very traditional method of food preparation using clay pots which I have found to be quicker (and safer) than using a crockpot or stainless steel cookware.
+I incorporated this very traditional method of food preparation using clay pots which I have found to be quicker (and safer) than using a crockpot, Instapot, or stainless cookware.

 While the concept of speedy slow cooking may seem to be an oxymoron, it really isn’t when it comes to clay pots.
 Let me explain …

 My oldest child goes off to college very soon.
 The reality of him subsisting on unhealthy, highly processed college food after being raised on an organic, whole food diet for his entire life has been weighing on my mind for some time.
 As a result, I’ve been in search of an easy to use appliance in which he can quickly and safely prepare simple meals for himself as needed.